rizinorg/book/src/analysis/types.md

 S1
 ```

-Also note there is a config option to specify include directories for types parsing
+Also, note there is a config option to specify include directories for types parsing

 ```
 [0x00000000]> el~dir.type